KarrieK/NICAR16/README.md

 $ csvcut -c STATE IRSdata.csv | csvlook

+We want to see what sort of data we have - so let's use head and have a look at the first 10 rows

+$ csvcut -n data. csv | csvlook | head

 Unfortunately that doesn't tell us much so let's look and see if we can get some summary stats on the states.

-$ csvcut -c STATE IRSdata.csv | csvstat
+$ csvcut -c STATE IRSdata.csv | csvstat | csvlook

 Which state has the most amount of organisations?
 But what does that mean?

 Let's add in another column and look at Income Amount

-csvcut -c STATE,INCOME_AMT IRSdata.csv | csvlook
+$ csvcut -c STATE,INCOME_AMT IRSdata.csv | csvlook

 Obviously there are more organisation in Michigan than other states.
 Let's use csvgrep to take a closer look at what's going on in Michegan